-Orava were the graduate quartet-in-residence at the University of Colorado, in the United States, from 2012-2014.
-In addition to the privilege of working closely with the world-renowned Takács Quartet for two years, the quartet were selected to be part of the Juilliard String Quartet Seminar in New York City, and performed at the National Gallery in Washington, D.C. (a concert “beautifully calculated and coordinated – time and motion seemed to defy the laws of physics” ) and extensively across the USA.
-This period also saw them win the Musica Viva Australia Tony Berg Award for most outstanding Australian ensemble, and the Peter Druce Audience Prize, at the 2013 Asia Pacific Chamber Music Competition.
+Orava were the graduate Quartet-in-Residence at the University of Colorado, in the United States, from 2012-2014.
+In addition to the privilege of working closely with the world-renowned Takács Quartet for two years, the quartet were selected to be part of the Juilliard String Quartet Seminar in New York City, and performed at the National Gallery in Washington, D.C. and extensively across the USA.
+This period also saw them perform at the Sydney Opera House, win the Musica Viva Australia Tony Berg Award for ‘Most Outstanding Australian Ensemble’, and also the Peter Druce Audience Prize at the 2013 Asia Pacific Chamber Music Competition.

 Since their return to Australia, the quartet has been based in Brisbane, as the Quartet-in-Residence with Camerata - Queensland's Chamber Orchestra.
 Earning a reputation for consistently excellent and thrilling performances, the Quartet has been increasingly sought-after for major festivals throughout Australia, which have included recently the BBC Proms in Melbourne (for which they were named one of the ‘2016 Arts Highlights of the Year’ by arts luminary, Robyn Archer; Musica Viva Festival, Melbourne Festival (where they were again one of the ‘Top 10 Picks’ of the Festival, in the Herald Sun), and Brisbane Baroque, Bangalow and Port Fairy Spring Music Festivals, among others.